 - Dan Moran is a diamond expert and the founder of Concierge Diamonds in Los Angeles.

-Here’s what you need to know about paying your ring off over time and how to budget for the splurge.
+Here’s what you need to know about paying your ring off over time and how to budget for the splurge, straight from our experts.

 What to Know Before Financing an Engagement Ring